Diabetic Retinopathy

 If you have diabetes, it is important to know that today, with improved methods of diagnosis and treatment, a smaller percentage of people who develop retinopathy have serious vision problems.
 Early detection of diabetic retinopathy is the best protection against vision loss.

-NPDR, also known as background retinopathy (BDR), is an early stage of diabetic retinopathy.
+NPDR, also known as Background Diabetic Retinopathy (BDR), is an early stage of diabetic retinopathy.
 In this stage, small blood vessels within the retina leak blood or fluid.
 The leaking fluid causes the retina to swell or to form deposits called exudates.

 Early background diabetic retinopathy (BDR)